shinyquagsire23/FR-TripleLayerTileHack/README.md

 As you can see, you have the ground underneath the fence, the fence itself, and a tree above both.
 This system is especially useful for trees in particular because it allows you to have more dynamic environments with better looking trees without having to sacrifice additional tiles in your tileset.

-Comments, questions, and concerns are welcome.
-Also, it should be noted that this system will be implemented in MEH along with a proper inserter.
-This is just a thread explaining how it works.
-Also, (before someone asks), this system will not be ported to RSE due to the fact that RSE only has two bytes available for behaviors/backgrounds, which only gives us 4 out of the 10 needed bits for this system.
-So it's not a hate/time issue, but in fact an incapability without severely breaking existing tools.
-If there's enough support however, I *might* be able to implement something which expands the behavior bytes and is compatible with MEH.
-But it's very unlikely.